Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

-What Films Are Like Lady Bird?
+What Movies Are Like Lady Bird?

 We will all agree that the primary function of movies is to entertain.
 However, once in a while, we are treated to a movie that not only entertains us, but teaches us life lessons—lessons of self-discovery, growth, and how to be human.
 These films hold a mirror up to the audience and, through relatable characters and stories, leave lingering questions in our minds long after the credits have rolled and curtains have closed.